Does your Internet Service Provider Suck?

 To do that, they make your existing service suck.
 Slowly, so slowly you don’t really notice, it’s not their fault your service is slower – “you’re downloading more.”
 Over the years, mine has slowed to the point that it’s almost unusuable.
 It’s as bad as the days of dial up.
-I haven’t done anything differently… Yes, I use more (because my TV is all through the internet now) but even when I’m not watching TV, using the internet on my computer at home is grindingly slow – so I’m not downloading more and it’s still slow??
-To force me to pay up more, they have to make what I have stink.
+I haven’t done anything differently… Yes, I use more at times (because my TV is through the internet now) but when I’m not watching TV, to wit, using the internet on my computer at home is grindingly slow – I’m not downloading more and it’s still slow??
+To force me to pay more, they have to make what I have stink.
 It’s called throttling.
 They throttle certain accounts, certain websites, etc. They can throttle anything they want to force you to use less or pay more.

 Why would they do that?!
 Don’t they lose customers?!?!
-Yes, of course they do, I’d sooner switch than pay my existing service provider, which now stinks, more because they have a “better” plan (in part, because I know they are just scamming me).
+Yes, of course they do, I’d sooner switch than pay my existing service provider, which now stinks, more, because they have a “better” plan (in part, because I know they are just scamming me).
 We switch to others, but there are only so many other providers and ALL of them do this.
 Everyone is just moving around and the ISPs don’t really lose anyone.

 That’s why Google is doing what they are doing.
-Some customers flee to the other service provider, just as many flee from there so it’s a wash.
+Some customers flee to the other service provider, just as many flee from there; so, it’s a wash.
 At the end of the day, we all start spending more for the new fangled service and the companies do just fine.
 Google has fired a shot across their bows and said, STOP IT.